 Use the Right Tools for the Job – Start with a lightweight, high-quality carbon-fiber (no fiberglass) rod in an Extra Fast (XF) action, along with a featherweight reel combination.
 Jig-fishing, perhaps more than any other technique relies heavily on feel, and you simply can’t feel much with poor equipment.
 While there are techniques that don’t require you to spend as much on a rod and reel, here’s one instance where you really get what you pay for, and better tech quite simply leads to more fish.

-Map the Bottom – Your first couple of casts should be an exploratory mission, as you decipher clues that are telegraphed back to your rod-hand.
-Cast out and let the jig settle to bottom.
+Map the Bottom – Your first couple of casts should be an exploratory mission, as you decipher clues that are telegraphed back to your rod hand.
+Cast out and let the jig settle to the bottom.
 Then slowly drag it back to you, hopping or with mixed-in quicker pulls along the way.
 You’re actively figuring out substrate at distance, such that you can understand the big picture and where fish will be holding.
 Like any experiment, start with a “control” retrieve, and compare various types of retrieves thereafter.

-No Cross-Wind Casting – No matter the orientation of shore or where you’re pitching, wind could be the single largest inhibitor to your catch-total for the day.
+No Cross-Wind Casting – No matter the orientation of the shore or where you’re pitching, wind could be the single largest inhibitor to your catch total for the day.
 Position your back to the wind, or directly face it to enjoy far better direct contact with what your jig is doing.
 Drift into a crosswind, and every fish in the lake could hit your bait on a single retrieve, and you’d never know it because of the huge bow in your line.
 Wind triggers many fish species up shallow, so on these days, mitigate the effect by keeping your rod-tip close to the water and off to one side of the boat to reduce that problem.

 Stay Back in Clear Water – Jig fishing can only be productive in the clear shallows when you’re not driving over fish.
 In hyper-clear water bodies like Mille Lacs, this means fish spook in 10FOW or even more, meaning you have to stay over deep water and simply pitch a little bit further up to the zones you’d like to cover.

 Fish From the Outside In – When fish are schooled up near cover, it pays to work your casts from the outside in.
-As you pick off fish after fish from the outside, you have less chance of disturbing an entire school by casting up to the center of the most prime piece of cover.
+As you pick off fish after fish from the outside, you have less chance of disturbing an entire school by casting up to the center of the prime piece of cover.

 When Vertical, Stay That Way – Vertical jigging works really well in deeper water, but only if you keep your rod tip directly over the top of the bait.
-Poor boat control when fishing vertically leads to baits off bottom, and less ability to detect bites, especially when the bait is under the boat.
+Poor boat control when fishing vertically leads to baits off the bottom, and less able to detect bites, especially when the bait is under the boat.